mcmah309/thiserror/README.md

 ## ThisError

-Extending the `ThisError` class allows you to define errors with a string representation computed at display time.
+Extending the `ThisError` class allows you to define errors with an optional string representation possibly computed at display time.

 ### How To Use